Finding Quality Child Care

 - Visit ColoradoShines.com.

 Colorado Shines gives parents and caregivers peace of mind as they search for licensed, quality child care and preschool programs.
 It offers information including location, hours, licensing status and, most importantly, the Colorado Shines quality rating of eligible programs.
 By engaging in this free process, families like yours can find the best early learning fit to get your children off to a strong start.
 Colorado Shines will help you identify elements of high quality child care and the importance of choosing quality.
+When using the “search” feature, it will ask for your home or work address.
+However, ONLY enter your ZIP code.

 - Call the Colorado Shines Child Care Resource & Referral Line: 877-338-2273